-- 120. Site Level Grievance Redress Committee (GRC-Site).
+122. Site Level Grievance Redress Committee (GRC-Site).
 This committee will comprise of PMU civil engineer, PMU environment specialist, PMU gender and indigenous peoples specialist, and one local elected representative from Panchayat.
 The GRC-Site will be headed by District Program Manager of ASDM.
 It will meet at least once a month.
 The agenda of the meeting will be circulated to all the members and the affected persons/aggrieved party along with venue, date and time at least a week prior to the meeting.
-The matters shall remain with GRC at site level for one month. - 121.
-GRC at PMU.
+The matters shall remain with GRC at site level for one month.

+123. GRC at PMU.
 There shall be one GRC in PMU.
 GRC at PMU will include the Director ASDM, safeguard specialists (Environmental and Social) of the PMU and Finance Officer/Manager of PMU/ASDM.
 The Committee shall be headed by the Mission Director, ASDM.
 This committee shall look into the matters, which are referred to and not resolved by GRC at site level.
 If the matter is not resolved by the GRC at PMU level within one month, then the aggrieved person or party can bring the matter to the state level project steering committee (PSC) which is in-charge of the project.
-The GRC mechanism at PMU will also refer the compliant to the PSC. - 122.
-Approach to GRC.
-Affected person or aggrieved party can approach the GRC for redress of his/their grievances through any of the following modes: - Web based: A separate corner will be developed at the ASDM/ASU website (s) so that public and affected person can register their complaints in the online column. - ASU project information board will be installed at site and on this board, contact details (name, phone number and email) of complaint receiving officer will be available. - Telephone based: A telephone number will be available on the website of ASDM/ASU and at the construction site so that general public can register their complaint through telephone and mobile phone to the ASU site office and PMU office.
-One complaint register will also be maintained at the construction site. - Construction site.
-The grievance redress mechanism for the project for safeguards related issues is shown below in Figure-10:
+The GRC mechanism at PMU will also refer the compliant to the PSC.
+However, the aggrieved person/party can bring the matter to the Court of Law any time during the process or even without approaching the GRC.
+The PMU and site office shall keep records of all grievances received including contact details of complainant, date of receiving the complaint, nature of grievance, agreed corrective actions and the date these were affected and final outcome.
+For this a complaint register will be maintained at Boundary wall construction site.
+The grievance redress process is shown below.
+The cost for functioning of GRM will be accounted for in project cost as part of PMU functioning.